 Are you still working during the Covid-19 pandemic?

 Yes, I’m still working, though I am only seeing clients online (Skype, Zoom, or whatever client is convenient for them) and by telephone.
-The same structure of therapy works online, just as it does face-to-face: sessions are an hour long, and typically occur at the same time and day of the week unless the client needs to rearrange for shift work.
+The same structure of therapy works online, just as it does face-to-face: sessions are fifty-minutes long, and typically occur at the same time and day of the week unless the client needs to rearrange for shift work, etc.

 Is it confidential – and what does that mean?